-From 8 April 2013, the Department for Work and Pensions started to replace Disability Living Allowance for working age people with Personal Independence Payment for new claims.
-People can still apply for Disability Living Allowance if they are aged under 16.
+From 8 April 2013, the Department for Work and Pensions started to replace Disability Living Allowance for working age people with Personal Independence Payment for new applications.

-From 28 October 2013, the Department for Work and Pensions has been inviting Disability Living Allowance working age recipients to claim Personal Independence Payment if:
+From 28 October 2013, the Department for Work and Pensions has been inviting Disability Living Allowance working age recipients to apply for Personal Independence Payment if:

-- the department received information about a change in care or mobility needs which meant their claim had to be renewed; - the client's fixed term award was due to expire; - children turned 16 years old (unless they have been awarded Disability Living Allowance under the special rules for terminally ill people); - or the client chose to claim Personal Independence Payment instead of Disability Living Allowance.
+- the department received information about a change in care or mobility needs which meant their award had to be renewed; - the client's fixed term award was due to expire; - children turned 16 years old (unless they have been awarded Disability Living Allowance under the special rules for terminally ill people); - or the client chose to apply for Personal Independence Payment instead of Disability Living Allowance.

-From July 2015, the remaining Disability Living Allowance working age recipients have started to be invited to claim Personal Independence Payment.
+From July 2015, the remaining Disability Living Allowance working age recipients have started to be invited to apply for Personal Independence Payment.
 However, since 1 April 2020, the Department for Work and Pensions have stopped proactively sending these invites to Disability Living Allowance working age recipients who live in Scotland.